US Law Allows Low H-1B Wages; Just Look At Apple

 Yea, we already know this.
 It would be better to report that the H1B program is either dismantled at most or at least fix it to where things like this no longer happen.

 L visas let the employer pay the foreign employee's home town wage for up to a year while in the US.
 When I lived in China for a couple of years I interviewed with the local IBM office about database consulting.
 They wanted to fly me to the US on an L visa while paying the local wage of about $1K USD which would be OK there in town but not in L.A.
 The hiring manager assured me on the 3rd level interview that they did it all the time and it was no problem.
-Then I mentioned that as a US citizen I couldn't be
+Then I mentioned that as a US citizen I couldn't be sent on any kind of visa and I couldn't work in the US for sub-minimum wage.
+He hung up and I couldn't get him to answer when I called back.
+Since they wanted to hire and send me immediately but an L visa requires a prior year of employment, minimum, they were obviously quite handy at lying on the paperwork.
+Think about this the next time big blue sends in a consultant from another country.

-Hire wages aren't enough (Score:2)
+Hire wages aren't enough (Score:3)

 The program needs to be shut down.
 It was created to solve a labor shortage that never existed.
 Companies just don't want to train.
 If you want to work in America you invest in America.
 If you don't like it you can leave.
 We've got plenty of everything anyone would want.